OpenVTON-Bench: A Large-Scale High-Resolution Benchmark for Controllable Virtual Try-On Evaluation: Introduction

-This gap is further exacerbated by a reliance on conventional evaluation metrics that have become decoupled from human perceptual reality.
-Standard measures such as Fr\'echet Inception Distance (FID)~\cite{FID}, Structural Similarity Index (SSIM)~\cite{SSIM}, and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{LPIPS} operate primarily on global feature distributions or low-level patch similarities.
-While effective for assessing general image synthesis quality, these metrics suffer from \textbf{``semantic blindness''} in conditional tasks like VTON.
-They are notoriously insensitive to the localized yet critical failures: a generated image might achieve a favorable FID score by strictly adhering to the training set's pixel statistics, yet fail catastrophically in preserving the garment's brand identity (e.g., a distorted logo) or the user's physical attributes (e.g., inconsistent body shape).
-Such artifacts—while statistically subtle to an Inception network—are immediately disqualifying in real-world commercial applications.
+Furthermore, conventional metrics like FID~\cite{FID}, SSIM~\cite{SSIM}, and LPIPS~\cite{LPIPS} have become decoupled from human perception.
+Operating primarily on global statistics or low-level patches, they suffer from \textbf{``semantic blindness''}.
+For example, a generated image might achieve an excellent FID yet catastrophically distort a brand logo or alter the user's body shape.
+Such localized artifacts are statistically subtle to a CNN but immediately disqualifying in commercial applications.

-To surmount these limitations, we leverage the emerging \textbf{``LLM-as-a-Judge''} paradigm from Natural Language Processing~\cite{zheng2023judging}, where models serve as reliable surrogates for human evaluation.
-Adapting this philosophy to the visual domain, we propose a \textbf{VLM-as-a-Judge} framework for VTON assessment.
-In stark contrast to traditional metrics that reduce perceptual quality to opaque scalars, state-of-the-art Vision-Language Models (VLMs)~\cite{bai2025qwen2, zhu2025internvl3} enable \textit{multimodal chain-of-thought reasoning}.
-This capability allows them to scrutinize generated images against fine-grained instructions, identifying semantic misalignments that statistical metrics systematically overlook.
+To address these limitations, we propose a \textbf{Multi-Modal Evaluation Protocol} that unites high-level semantic reasoning with low-level structural verification.
+First, we introduce a \textbf{VLM-as-a-Judge} framework.
+Unlike traditional opaque scalars, state-of-the-art Vision-Language Models (VLMs)~\cite{bai2025qwen2, zhu2025internvl3} employ multimodal chain-of-thought reasoning to scrutinize images against fine-grained instructions, identifying semantic misalignments.
+However, because VLMs often lack spatial precision for subtle textile deformations~\cite{VTBench2025}, we complement them with a \textbf{Multi-Scale Representation Metric}.
+By applying morphological erosion to SAM3-generated masks~\cite{sam3}, this metric constructs a hierarchy of interior regions to explicitly decouple boundary alignment errors from internal texture artifacts.

-However, relying exclusively on semantic reasoning is inadequate, as VLMs often exhibit spatial imprecision and struggle to quantify subtle structural deformations in textile patterns~\cite{VTBench2025}.
-We argue that robust evaluation demands a synergy between high-level semantic understanding and low-level structural verification.
-To this end, we introduce a \textbf{Multi-Modal Evaluation Protocol} that complements VLM-based semantic scrutiny with a \textbf{multi-scale representation-based garment fidelity metric}.
-While the VLM acts as a judge of holistic realism and identity consistency, our representation metric is tailored for fine-grained texture analysis: by applying morphological erosion to SAM3-generated masks~\cite{sam3}, it constructs a hierarchy of interior regions to explicitly decouple boundary alignment errors from internal texture artifacts.
+By operationalizing this hybrid protocol, we systematically decompose VTON quality into five orthogonal axes (Figure~\ref{fig:evaluation_framework}): \textit{background consistency}, \textit{identity fidelity}, \textit{texture fidelity}, \textit{shape plausibility}, and \textit{overall realism}.
+Together, these dimensions enable a granular and interpretable diagnosis of VTON deficiencies that transcends coarse holistic scoring.
+Our contributions are summarized as follows: